Flashfyre/Spectrite/README.md

 ### Spectrite Shield
 A shield made entirely of Spectrite.
 It is even more durable than a Spectrite Shield and defends even better against Spectrite Weapons, decreasing received Spectrite Damage level by 2 when blocking.

-Superchromaticity Effect: Decrease Spectrite Damage level by 3 when blocking
+Superchromaticity Effect: Increased Spectrite Damage levels blocked by 1

 Crafting Recipe: